Another week, another industry award – and this time the search is on for the top employer for working families.

-Now the arguments for being a flexible, family-friendly business are well-rehearsed.
+Now the arguments for being a flexible, family-friendly employer are well-rehearsed.
 Access to a wider talent pool.
 Engaged and loyal employees.
 Better performance and productivity.
 But the reality is that for an SME, it’s not always quite that simple.

 There will always be those businesses who quite simply need staff on the ground, ready to deliver the goods or service, Monday to Friday 9-5 (or whatever their core hours of operation might be).
 However supportive of family friendly principles they are, flexibility is only going to work for them in practice to a limited degree.

 The situation is of course quite different for SMEs whose workforce is made up primarily of knowledge workers.
 Thanks to the advent of cloud computing, it’s possible for their people to access company data and systems and collaborate with their colleagues from pretty much anywhere at any time.

 I’ve worked in the past for a knowledge-driven small business that could be described as a ‘family-friendly employer’ and was incredibly supportive of the concept of work-life balance.
 Part-time and flexible working arrangements were readily available.
 Home-based working was accommodated wherever possible.
 There was a sympathetic and supportive approach for employees who found themselves faced with the occasional child-care crisis, elder-care emergency or general domestic disaster.